33. Markov Chains: Basic Concepts#

 • for each \(t = 0, 1, \ldots\), draw \(X_{t+1}\) from \(P(X_t,\cdot)\)

-A good way to study a Markov chains is to simulate it.
+A good way to study Markov chains is to simulate them.

 Let’s start by doing this ourselves and then look at libraries that can help us.